jarng/isplash/README.md

 ## Quick Start

-For development purposes, you can run the app locally by following these steps:
+You can run the app locally by following these steps:

 1. Clone the repo
 2. Install dependencies: `npm install`
 3. Add your UnSplash API key to `.env.local` file, refer to `.env.example` for the format
-4. Run `npm run dev` to start the server
+4. Run `npm run dev` to start the server for development

-For local production, run `npm run build` to build the project and then run `npm start`.
+5. Run `npm run build` then `npm start` to start the server for production

+## License

+The source code of the project is licensed under the MIT License, refer to the [LICENSE](/LICENSE) for more details.
+All credits belong to the [DevSamurai team](https://devsamurai.vn/).